algenty/node-sys/README.md

  - Because telegraf and node exporter not work on old sys
  - Because nodejs is very rich
  - Becouse nodejs is simply

+ /!\ Do not install or test it, it not work at this time